bunchesofdonald/photohash/README.md

     import imagehash
     similar = imagehash.is_look_alike('/path/to/myimage.jpg', '/path/to/myotherimage.jpg')

-You can also set how string `is_look_alike` should be when comparing images by passing in `tolerance`.
+You can also set how string strict `is_look_alike` should be when comparing images by passing in `tolerance`.
 If the tolerance is 0 `is_look_alike` will only return True if the images are identical.
 The default tolerance is 6.

     import imagehash
     similar = imagehash.is_look_alike('/path/to/myimage.jpg', '/path/to/myimage.jpg', tolerance=3)